 4. Les Miserables by Victor Hugo

-While not explicitly titled one, the final short chapter in Les Miserables by Victor Hugo functions as an epilogue, as it reveals the grave of the protagonist, Jean Val Jean, ending with the epitaph:
+While not explicitly titled as an epilogue, the final short chapter in Les Miserables by Victor Hugo functions as one, as it reveals the grave of the protagonist, Jean Val Jean, ending with the epitaph:

 He sleeps.
 Although so much he was denied,

 He lived; and when dear love left him, died.

 It happened of itself, in the calm way

 The groundbreaking science fiction novel Neuromancer by William Gibson ends with an epilogue titled, “Coda, Chapter 24: Departure and Arrival” (Coda is the equivalent to an epilogue in music—see below).

 The epilogue of Neuromancer is titled Coda: Departure and Arrival.

 Now that we’ve seen some examples, let’s talk about the origins of epilogues and whether you should use one in your book.

 Origins of Epilogues

 Epilogues have their origin in ancient Greece, not in drama but in classical speeches.
 In fact, it was one of the four components of a speech, according to Aristotle: